 Once those skills are solid, you are ready to move into instruction to develop phonemic awareness.

 I always have several puppets ready to use.
 I tell them that the puppets talk slower than we do and I need help translating.
-I even found a sloth puppet which is sort of perfect!
+I even found a sloth puppet which is perfect!
 Have the puppet talk in individual phonemes and have students “translate” for you.

 Here is a link to an older blog post with some specific tips and ideas about phonemic awareness.
 It is packed with information, so I hope it helps!
 It’s a long post, so get some popcorn and a cup of coffee. 🙂